magate/ardupilot_wiki/dev/source/docs/learning-ardupilot-storage-and-eeprom-management.rst

 interface.
 If you want dynamically sized storage you need to use Posix IO for now.

-We don't have an example sketch for the AP_HAL::Storage API, so this is your chance to write one.
-If you have gotten this far into the ArduPilot tutorial you should have seen enough example sketches to know how to write one from scratch.
-So write a libraries/AP_HAL/examples/Storage example that calculates an 8 bit XOR of the full contents of the hal.storage data, and prints it to the console.
-Then :ref:`submit the example as a patch <submitting-patches-back-to-master>` to the
+There is an example in `AP_HAL/examples/storage/Storage.cpp <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL/examples/Storage/Storage.cpp>`__ of how to calculate an 8 bit XOR of the full contents of the hal.storage data, and print it to the console.
-ArduPilot github, being careful to follow the patch submission guidelines.

-I will be quite interested to see how long after I add this exercise to the tutorial before we get a submission ....

 The StorageManager library
 ==========================